abilgaiyan/vidium-client/README.md

-# vidium-client
+# Vidium Client
-Client code for React and native application
+The shared code for react native and web using Redux.